awsdocs/aws-chatbot-admin-guide/doc_source/security-iam.md

 ### Condition keys and AWS Chatbot<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

+Administrators can use AWS JSON policies to specify who has access to what\.
+That is, which **principal** can perform **actions** on what **resources**, and under what **conditions**\.

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
-You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.
+You can create conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.

 If you specify multiple `Condition` elements in a statement, or multiple keys in a single `Condition` element, AWS evaluates them using a logical `AND` operation\.
 If you specify multiple values for a single condition key, AWS evaluates the condition using a logical `OR` operation\.
 All of the conditions must be met before the statement's permissions are granted\.

  You can also use placeholder variables when you specify conditions\.
 For example, you can grant an IAM user permission to access a resource only if it is tagged with their IAM user name\.
-For more information, see [IAM Policy Elements: Variables and Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) in the *IAM User Guide*\.
+For more information, see [IAM policy elements: variables and tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) in the *IAM User Guide*\.

+AWS supports global condition keys and service\-specific condition keys\.
+To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 AWS Chatbot doesn't define any service\-specific condition keys\.
 It supports global condition keys\.
 To see all actions and resources for which AWS Chatbot can use global condition keys, see [Actions, Resources, and Condition Keys for AWS Chatbot](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awschatbot.html#awschatbot-policy-keys) in the *IAM User Guide*\.
 For more information about AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.